University Pain and Spine Center

 Varicose veins are a common problem that affects up to 35% of adults, often leading to leg pain and potentially serious complications.
-At their offices in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey, the experienced physicians at the University Pain Medicine Center permanently eliminate varicose veins using today’s most advanced, minimally-invasive procedures.
+At their offices in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey, the experienced physicians at the University Pain and Spine Center permanently eliminate varicose veins using today’s most advanced, minimally-invasive procedures.
 Whether you want to get rid of varicose veins to improve your appearance or to get relief from leg pain, call or book an appointment online today.

 The veins in your legs carry blood up the leg and back toward your heart.
 The one-way valves in the veins keep the blood flowing in the right direction.
 But, when the valves become weak or damaged, blood refluxes back down the vein.